ImageMagick/Usage-Markdown/montage/index.md

 [![\[IM Output\]](labeling.jpg)](labeling.jpg)

-The last image shows how using a space for an image label, you can create a image label space, but leave it blank.
+The last image shows how using a space for an image label, you can create an image label space, but leave it blank.

 This presents a good rule of thumb when using "`montage`"...
 **Either label all your images, or none of them!**